 Countless Berlin residents, including expatriates, were affected.
 In a forum for Spanish expats in Berlin, a member said, the “f*cking taxi drivers” were “on strike” and did not let anyone through.
 He was not the only angered person in the city.

 At Brandenburg Gate, countless taxis drove up and down ‘Straße des 17.
 Juni’, honking their horns.
 Officials held speeches.

 Their man concern are plans announced by Transport Minister Andreas Scheuer.
-He intends to create a legal framework which lets “platform-based and digitally brokered transport services” operate.
+He intends to create a legal framework which lets “platform-based and digitally brokered transport services” operate more freely.
 This means Uber and similar services might not be restricted anymore soon.